gilt/storeroom/README.md

         def apply(tableName: String, primaryKeyColumn: String, valueColumn: String): DynamoStore }

-This assumes your AWS credentials are available in the environment, as described [here](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDBClient.html#AmazonDynamoDBClient())
+This assumes your AWS credentials are available in the environment, as described [here](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDBClient.html#AmazonDynamoDBClient()).

+Note that this also holds true when running the dynamodb tests.
+They will fail if acceptable credentials aren't available.
+Running the tests will cost you money (albeit a very small amount).